Back/How I AI

 This philosophy led him to create a suite of custom commands and skills to automate the boring, repetitive, and error-prone parts of development.
 These tools are what make the Prototype Playground truly accessible to the whole team.

-2. Branch Management: It detects if the user is on the main branch and, if so, automatically creates a new, descriptively named branch for their changes.
+2. Create a branch: if the user is on main, create a descriptively named branch for the changes.

-3. PR Creation: It stages the files, creates a commit, pushes the branch to GitHub, and creates a pull request.
+3. Open a pull request: stage the files, commit, push the branch to GitHub, and create the pull request.

 The /deploy command creating a new git branch automatically in the terminal